We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 Home renovation mistakes…it’s what every homeowner would want to avoid at all cost.

-The moment you get the keys to your property, you’re off to a cracking start with all sorts of renovation challenges staring you right in the face.
+The moment you get the keys to your property, you’re off to a cracking start with all sorts of renovation challenges staring at you right in the face.

 When a renovation goes awry, they become both nightmarish and costly.